Sailor - A Picture In Sound Of The Royal Navy, BBC Records and Tapes 1978 , £1.00

 to far off places and fine adventures,

-though in practice it may include getting shot at, burned, being
+though in practice it may include not having any aeroplanes on

 Plus points for having Theme One by George Martin (the original 1967 Radio 1 Theme) and Adagio from the Radiophonic Workshop.